stasjok/mini.nvim/MAINTAINING.md

     - '.github/ISSUE_TEMPLATE/feature-request.yml' to be included in a dropdown menu.
     - '.github/DISCUSSION_TEMPLATE/q-a.yml' to be included in a dropdown menu.
 - Generate help files.
-- Create new logo files in https://github.com/nvim-mini/assets and push them.
-See 'logo-2/generate.lua' in the repo for more details.
 - Add README to 'readmes' directory following the structure of some of already existing README (preferably one of the latest).
 NOTE: comment out mentions of `stable` branch, as it won't work during beta-testing.
 - Update main README to mention new module in table of contents.
 - Update 'CHANGELOG.md' to mention introduction of new module.
 - Update 'CONTRIBUTING.md' to mention new highlight groups (if there are any).
-- Commit changes with message 'feat(xxx): add NEW MODULE'.
+- Create separate release branch and commit changes with message 'feat(xxx): add NEW MODULE'.
 NOTE: it is cleaner to synchronize standalone repositories prior to this commit.
 - If there are new highlight groups, follow up with adding explicit support in color scheme modules.
+- Push release branch.
+Make sure CI is green.

+### Site integration

+- Checkout to module release branch.
+- Verify that nvim-mini.org handles new module.
+For that:
+    - Modify 'mini.nvim' dependency to checkout into release branch.
+    - `make sync`.
+    - Add release blog post.
+    - `quarto preview`.
+    - Verify that new content looks as expected.

+### Release

 - Make standalone plugin:
     - Create new empty GitHub repository.
 Disable Issues, limit PRs.
     - Clone the repo manually.
 Copy 'LICENSE' file to it, stage, and commit ("docs: add license").
 Push.
     - Add the following GitHub tags: "lua", "neovim", "neovim-plugin", "mini-nvim".
-- Push `main` and sync dual distribution.
+- Merge release branch into `main`.
+Push `main` and sync dual distribution.
 - Check that standalone repo doesn't have some known issues:
     - Make sure that all tracked files are synchronized.
 For list of tracked files see 'scripts/dual_sync.sh'.
 Initially they are 'doc/mini-xxx.txt', 'lua/mini/xxx.lua', 'LICENSE', and 'readmes/mini-xxx.md' (copied to be 'README.md' in standalone repository).
     - Make sure that 'README.md' in standalone repository has appropriate relative links (see patch script).
     - If there are issues, manually adjust in the repo, amend to latest commit, and force push.
 - Create a beta-testing issue and pin it.
+- Update nvim-mini.org:
+    - `make sync` on `main` branch.
+    - Add release blog post.
+NOTE: update it with proper beta-testing issue link.
+    - Push.

+### Post release

+- Wait for at least several weeks of beta-testing before including new module to MiniMax.

 ## Making stable release

+### When

 There is no clear guidelines for when a stable (minor) release should be made.
 Mostly "when if feels right" but "not too often".
 If it has to be put in words, it is something like "After 3 new modules have finished beta-testing or 4 months, whichever is sooner".
 No patch releases have been made yet.

-Checklist:
+### Preparation

+- Write release blog post for nvim-mini.org.
+Copy file naming and structure from previous version release posts.

+### Initial

 - Check for `TODO`s about actions to be done *before* release.
+- Checkout `release-0.xx` branch.
 - Update READMEs of new modules to mention `stable` branch.
 Commit.
 - Bump version in 'CHANGELOG.md'.
 Commit.
+- Make a dummy change in 'lua/mini/init.lua' file to trigger code CI.
+Commit.
-- Checkout to `new_release` branch and push to check in CI. **Proceed only if it is successful**.
+- Push to check on CI. **Proceed only if it is successful**.
+- Remove dummy change commit.

+### Release

-- Merge `new_release` to `main` and push it.
+- Merge `release-0.xx` to `main` and push it.
 Check that CI has passed.
 - Synchronize standalone repositories.
 - Make annotated tag: `git tag -a v0.xx.0 -m 'Version 0.xx.0'`.
 Push it.
 - Make GitHub release.
 Get description from copying entries of version's 'CHANGELOG.md' section.